input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 Let’s start with some simple payments.
 You will first need to choose and create a [wallet](https://www.essentialcardano.io/faq/what-is-a-cryptocurrency-wallet) and get some [ada](https://www.essentialcardano.io/faq/what-is-ada-whats-in-a-name).

 1. Explore different types of cryptocurrency wallets and download the one that suits your needs best.
-Make sure it supports ada:
+Make sure it supports ada.
+[Nami](https://namiwallet.io/) and [Eternl](https://eternl.io/app/mainnet/welcome) are two most recommended wallets by the community to start with.

 *   [Types of wallets](https://docs.cardano.org/new-to-cardano/types-of-wallets)